CloudGeometry/cg-devx-docs/docs/index.md

 Welcome to CG DevX, an all-in-one platform designed to simplify and enhance the development, deployment, and management of cloud-native applications.
-Whether you are an experienced platform engineer or just a beginner DevOps starting your cloud-native journey, CG DevX provides the tools and capabilities to empower your team and streamline your workflows.
+Whether you are an experienced platform engineer or just a beginner starting your DevOps and cloud-native journey, CG DevX provides the tools and capabilities to empower your team and streamline your workflows.

 # Getting Started